PostgreSQL For Loop

 END LOOP [ labels ];

-If SLICE is specified as 0, then loop iterates every element of an array by evaluating EXPRESSION.
-The target variable assigned each element value in the sequence, and the loop body is executed for each element.
+If SLICE If it is specified as 0, then the loop iterates over every element of an array by evaluating EXPRESSION.
+The target variable is assigned to each element value in the sequence, and the loop body is executed for each element.

 An example of looping elements by the iterating array is given below: